Flows#

 >>> new_flow

-Also you can edit any flow by editing its stages.
-This can include adding a stage, removing a stage, updating a stage’s configuration or connecting a stage in a different way than before.
-All the operations described are covered in the Stages documentation.
+You can also edit any flow by editing its stages.
+This can include adding a stage, removing a stage, updating a stage’s configuration, or connecting a stage in a different way than before.
+All of these operations are covered in the Stages documentation (see Batch Stages or Streaming Stages).

-On top of that streaming flows have many properties related to pipeline, engines, etc., you can edit a streaming flow’s configuration through the Flow.configuration property.
-This property returns a Configuration object which encapsulates a flow’s configuration.
-You can print out the configuration and edit it similarly to a dict.
+In addition, streaming flows have many properties related to pipelines, engines, and more.
+You can edit a streaming flow’s configuration through the Flow.configuration property.
+This property returns a Configuration object that encapsulates a flow’s configuration.
+You can print the configuration and edit it similarly to a dict.

 >>> new_flow.configuration['retry_pipeline_on_error']